Hypercyclicity of composition operators in Stein manifolds

 \subsection{Hereditary hypercyclicity of $C_\varphi$}

-In this section we deal a bit more with hereditary hypercyclicity.
 As it was said in Observation \ref{obs_hu_subseq}, hypercyclicity of $C_\varphi$ is equivalent to its hereditary hypercyclicity w.r.t. some increasing sequence $(n_l)_l\in\NN$.
-But, as we shall see in this section, there are domains in which for every mapping $\varphi\in\OO(\Omega,\Omega)$ hypercyclicity of $C_\varphi$ gives its hereditary hypercyclicity, what is the strongest of conditions \ref{probl_u} - \ref{probl_hu}.
+But, as we shall see in this section, there are manifolds in which for every mapping $\varphi\in\OO(\Omega,\Omega)$ hypercyclicity of $C_\varphi$ gives its hereditary hypercyclicity, that is: the weakest of the conditions \ref{probl_u} - \ref{probl_hu} gives the strongest one.